computerdev21/resume-ai-chatbot/README.md

-# 🤖 IntraBot – AI-Powered Internship Assistant
+# 🤖 ResuM8 – AI-Powered Internship Assistant

-IntraBot is a blazing-fast full-stack AI chatbot designed to help students and professionals improve their resumes, prepare for internships, and get personalized job-hunting advice.
+ResuM8 is a blazing-fast full-stack AI chatbot designed to help students and professionals improve their resumes, prepare for internships, and get personalized job-hunting advice.

 Powered by **Groq's LLaMA-4**, built with **Next.js**, **Express**, **Docker**, and **Tailwind CSS**.